Gioker90/SQL/DB & tables Creation_Sales.md

 );

 ````
-And then using `INSERT INTO` as follows, to populate thge table
+And then using `INSERT INTO` as follows, to populate the table

 ````sql
 INSERT INTO Sales (ID, SaleDate, Description, Amount, CustomerName, ProductID, Quantity, Discount, TotalAmount, Store_ID) VALUES